DEI is more than a buzzword — it’s a mindset.

 Being sensitive in your content demonstrates to your audience that you respect their values.

-It Matters to Your Bottom Line
+DEI Matters to Your Bottom Line

 In something of a self-fulfilling prophecy, catering to these audience expectations helps your rankings and your brand.

 Remember that while we may write for Google, we also write for real people.
-Those real people, including 78% of women and people of color, trust brands that they perceive as authentic in their marketing efforts.
+Those real people, including 78% of women and people of color, trust brands they perceive as authentic in their marketing efforts.

 The more you keep DEI in mind with your content, the more natural and authentic it will be.